The Importance of Weather Forecast and Wind Direction [Full Guide]

 Air pressure is one of the main factors determining wind direction.
 Traveling from the areas of high pressure to the areas of low pressure, the air always attempts to balance out pressure differences.

-As discussing the weather forecast and wind direction, it’s necessary to mention the Coriolis Effect as it’s one of the important factors influencing the direction of the wind.
+When discussing the weather forecast and wind direction, the Coriolis Effect must be mentioned, as it also influences the direction of the wind.

-Generally speaking, the spin of the Earth from west to east causes winds to travel and blow in a counterclockwise and clockwise manner.
+Generally speaking, the spin of the Earth from west to east causes winds to travel and blow counterclockwise and clockwise.
 In the Northern Hemisphere, the Earth’s rotation causes winds to the right (and to curve to the left in the Southern Hemisphere).

 Due to the Coriolis effect, in the Northern Hemisphere, winds blow counterclockwise around an area of low pressure and clockwise around an area of high pressure.